maropu/hivemall-spark/README.md

 TODO
 --------------------

-* Support the other functions of Hivemall in DataFrame
+* Support the other functions of Hivemall in DataFrame (Currently only support the implementation of hivemall.regression.*)

-* Support Hive 0.12

-* Support Spark ML Pipeline

 * Register this package as a [spark package](http://spark-packages.org/)

-        For easy installations: <your spark>/bin/spark-shell --packages hivemall-spark:0.0.1
+        For easy installations:
+          <your spark>/bin/spark-shell --packages hivemall-spark:0.0.1

 * Replace LEFT OUTER JOIN in test/prediction phases with map-side CROSS JOIN

         SELECT sigmoid(dot_product(m.weight_vector, t.features)) as prob
           FROM test_data t
           CROSS JOIN lr_model m

+* Support Hive 0.12